What Humans Can Actually Eat | Part II

 In a low-fat, high-carb diet, cells primarily burn glucose.
 Insulin rises after meals but clears between them.
 This works fine if you’re insulin sensitive.

 But in a high-fat, high-carb diet, you create metabolic confusion.
 Insulin rises from carbohydrates, signaling fat storage.
-But dietary fat provides substrate for that storage.
-The result: efficient fat accumulation, poor fat oxidation, rising triglycerides, insulin resistance.
+Dietary fat provides substrate for that storage.
+The result is efficient fat accumulation, poor fat oxidation, rising triglycerides, insulin resistance.

 This is the modern Western diet.
-Neither fish nor fowl, neither the high-fat pattern humans evolved eating nor the high-carb pattern some agricultural societies adapted to.
+Neither the high-fat pattern humans evolved eating nor the high-carb pattern some agricultural societies adapted to.
 It’s metabolically incoherent.

 The Mismatch Pattern